Contact Us for a Free Consultation (213) 542-0979

 I see them get on the case at the preliminary hearing, and then they tell the client, once they realize they are facing the rest of their life in prison, that they can't do the case anymore.

 They're not going to go that far in this case.
-So therefore, they need to hire another attorney, which of course, makes no sense because you want to have a good attorney doing your preliminary hearing that knows what they're doing that can not only exploit some of the problems with the prosecutor's case but can also lay the groundwork for your defense in the case.
+So therefore, they need to hire another attorney, which, of course, makes no sense because you want to have a good attorney doing your preliminary hearing that knows what they're doing that can not only exploit some of the problems with the prosecutor's case but can also lay the groundwork for your defense in the case.

 Initial Meeting with Murder Defense Lawyer

 So, feeling good about the attorney – looking at the attorney eyeball to eyeball – coming in with a list of questions.
-I think it is always a good idea, that way; you can get a feel for whom you're dealing with.
+I think it is always a good idea; that way, you can get a feel for whom you're dealing with.

 If you like the attorney and feel comfortable, then the prosecutors and jury will probably like the attorney.
 If, on the other hand, you get a bad vibe from the attorney and don't think that attorney is going to help you or your loved one, then obviously, you've got your decision made.